Compare common cloud operating models

 Operating model comparison

 The following image maps common operating models based on the range of complexity, from least complex (decentralized) to most complex (global operations).
-The tables below compares the same operating models based on relative value of a few other attributes.
+The following tables compares the same operating models based on relative value of a few other attributes.

 Priorities or scope

 A cloud operating model is primarily driven by two factors:

 - The scope of the portfolio to be managed.